A complete surfer uses all trumps to perform better, from good to great. Backside surfing is always relevant, even if you don't enjoy it.

 It has been hailed as the Achilles' heel of many surfers.
 How good is your backhand in all wave conditions?
 Do you dedicate enough time to riding waves with your back to the wall?

-For many surfers, backside surfing is easier than its classic brother.
+For many surfers, backside surfing is actually easier than its classic brother.
 Although the pressure's on your back, as the curl drops energy over your butt and you're spit towards the shore, some riders say it's simple to pull cornered snaps and high line cutbacks.

 The moment you understand your backside surf, you'll unveil new frontiers for your dreams.
 Here are some of the immediate advantages: